Ign0reLee/Bounding_Box_Maker_Demo/README.md

 It's not a definite bug yet, but if you often go out of the way too edge , squares can bounce in image.

+If you load an image that is too long sentence, or if you load an image that contains non-English characters, an error may occur.
+Use images that are composed of as few sentences as possible

 # Examples

 Use Examples